dhermes/bossylobster-blog/content/pages/about-me.md

 wrestling, MMA, Brazilian Jiu Jitsu and following Michigan's basketball and wrestling teams.

 Thanks for visiting my blog!
-In addition to my personal blog I also write on the [Hardfin Engineering blog][3].

 ## When and Where